Educational Services · Petaluma, CA

 How does Family Life Center's safety record compare to industry average?

-Family Life Center's total OSHA penalty of $0 is below the Educational Services industry average of $2,944 per employer.
+Family Life Center's total OSHA penalty of $0 is below the Educational Services industry average of $3,013 per employer.
 The employer has 0 inspections compared to the industry average of 2.5 per employer.
+For a direct comparison, Escondido Union School District in Escondido, CA is a similar educational services employer with $24,150 in current penalties.

 Explore PlainWorker